slash4-de/openstack/source/day3.rst

 OVF
 ===

 Distributed Management Task Force (DMTF) devised the Open Virtualization Format (OVF).
 OpenStack Compute does not directly support OVF packages.
-You need to convert it to qcow2 or raw format to be able to use it with OpenStack.

-OpenStack Compute does not currently have support for OVF packages, so you will need to extract the image file(s) from an OVF package if you wish to use it with OpenStack.
+You will need to  extract the image file(s) from an OVF package to be able to use it with OpenStack.

 ISO
 ===